jpwinz91/henrymeds-api/README.md

 - There isn't any authentication to the API so anyone could call the endpoints if they knew the domain.
 - The database is a simple, local json file.
 This is not scalable.
 Speaking of scalability, the API is synchronous so a high volume of requests would be processed one by one in the order they are received.
 - While writing this out I realized I don't validate for booking appointments in the past so that's something that could be fixed to improve the user experience of this API as well.
+- Leverage my source control better!
+I did not commit early, or often.
+I worked locally until it was ready.
+I think seeing my commits and progress would've been valuable.

 ## Endpoints
 ### GET `/providers/availability/:prodviderId`